YunZeng18/PostgreSQL-Setup/README.md

    host all all 0.0.0.0/0 md5
 9. $ sudo ufw allow from any to any port 5432 proto tcp
    make sure that the firewall does not stop incoming connections through the PostgreSQL port 5432
-10. $ sudo -i -u postgres
+10. add a local user $ sudo -i -u postgres
 11. $ psql

 ## you are now in postgreSQL!